vaishnaviinit/sign_language/README.md

 ## Impact

-SignBridge promotes accessibility and inclusion by enabling seamless communication between hearing-impaired individuals and people unfamiliar with sign language.
+SignSync promotes accessibility and inclusion by enabling seamless communication between hearing-impaired individuals and people unfamiliar with sign language.

 The platform leverages Artificial Intelligence and Computer Vision to create a practical solution that can be deployed in educational institutions, healthcare facilities, workplaces, and public service environments.